dcslab-bc/cacti/packages/cactus-plugin-ledger-connector-opencbdc/README.md

-# `@hyperledger/cactus-plugin-ledger-connector-opencbdc`
+# `@hyperledger/cactus-plugin-htlc-eth-besu-erc20`

-Allows Cactus nodes to interact with OpenCBDC ledger
+Allows Cactus nodes to interact with HTLC contracts with ERC-20 Tokens

 ## Summary